A low order divergence-free H(div)-conforming finite element method for Stokes flows: Error estimates

-where the constant $C_{*}$ only depends on the stabilization parameters $\alpha_{T},T\in\mathcal{T}_{h}$ and $\alpha_{e},e\in\mathcal{E}^{0}$, and $C^{*}$ only depends on the shape regularity of $\mathcal{T}_{h}$ and the stabilization parameters. \end{lemma} \begin{proof} Applying the same technique in \cite[Lemma 4.2]{rodrigo_new_2018}, by the Cauchy-Schwarz inequality we can similarly obtain
+where the constant $C_{*}$ only depends on the parameters $\alpha_{T},T\in\mathcal{T}_{h}$, and $C^{*}$, $\gamma_{*}$, $\gamma^{*}$ only depend on the shape regularity of $\mathcal{T}_{h}$ and the parameters. \end{lemma} \begin{proof} For simplicity, we will only prove the lemma in the case that $\alpha_{T}\equiv\alpha$ for all $T\in\mathcal{T}_{h}$, where $\alpha$ is an arbitrary but fixed positive constant.
+Let us prove the first inequality in \cref{inequality0}.
+Applying the same technique in \cite[Lemma 4.2]{rodrigo_new_2018}, by the Cauchy-Schwarz inequality we can similarly obtain